Live Classroom Sessions

 Our text software is fully Unicode compliant, so it is possible to enter text in languages other than English that require different fonts.
 Mr. Wynn Rust has graciously supplied us with a utility that allows students to enter Greek text easily from the keyboard without special software of their own.
 Our classes in Old Norse and Old English have been able to use the special characters required there.
 We anticipate extending these features in the future.

-In an attempt to increase the responsiveness in class presentations, several of our teachers have been using voice-to-text dictation software (especially Dictate from MacSpeech).
-Only in the last year or so has this technology become stable enough to be useful, but we have been monitoring it for several years, waiting for it to become sufficiently robust for our purposes.
+In an attempt to increase the responsiveness in class presentations, several of our teachers have been using voice-to-text dictation software such as Dragon.
 This allows more rapid and nuanced responses to be composed quickly in real time, but the result comes across as text and can be preserved as such.
-(There is nothing aside from the cost of a system to prevent students from using such software as well.)
+Students can also take advantage of speech-capture-to-text programs now available for both Macs and Windows environments, if they choose.

 Though few typists can actually type things more quickly than they could be spoken, it’s possible for a teacher prepared with materials and questions for a discussion to insert material into a text channel (and for a student to read and assimilate it) more quickly than would normally be the case even in real-time audio or video chat.
 The net result is that (contrary to many expectations) more material can actually be conveyed in the same amount of time.